May Half Term revision timetable below

 English Language:

-Throughout Year 10 and 11 students are taught higher level reading skills through complex and challenging units.
+Throughout Year 10 and 11 pupils are taught higher level reading skills through complex and challenging units.

 English Literature:

-In Year 11 students begin their final Literature text study of a Shakespeare play.
-Whilst studying this unit students will be assessed on their ability to analyse language and structure at an advanced level.
+In Year 11 pupils begin their final Literature text study of a Shakespeare play.
+Whilst studying this unit pupils will be assessed on their ability to analyse language and structure at an advanced level.
 In Year 11 they become more independent in their revision of the key set texts; there are numerous opportunities in the curriculum to revisit key themes, events, ideas throughout each of the units on the course.
-Students will have opportunities to gain a deeper understanding and comprehension of key set texts visiting touring productions of any of the key texts that year.
+Pupils will have opportunities to gain a deeper understanding and comprehension of key set texts visiting touring productions of any of the key texts that year.